diskoverdata/diskover-docs/source_files/install_diskover_web_linux_ubuntu_intro.md

 ___
 ### Install Diskover-Web for Linux Ubuntu

-This section will cover how to configure Linux to be a Web server using Ubuntu.
+This section will cover how to configure Linux Ubuntu to be a Web server.